 Once upon a time, I wrote a romance novel (or two).
 It was an interesting experience and an invaluable part of my apprenticeship as a fiction writer; it also brought me into contact with the Romance Writers of Australia, and many of its members.

 Today’s guest for the Starting Out series is Juliet Madison, one of those people who came into my world as part of the great RWA community.
-She also lives up the road from Fibrotown, so I’ve always taken an interest in her journey to publication.
-I asked her to share the things she’s learnt about writing romance along the way.
+I asked her to share the things she’s learnt about writing a romance novel.

 How To Write A Romance Novel: The Top Ten Things I’ve Learnt On My Journey To Publication